-Diabetes Yoga can effectively support diabetes treatment, by massaging internal organs, activating glandular-systems responsible for its cause.
+Yoga for diabetes can effectively support diabetes management, by gently massaging your internal organs, activating glandular-systems and help normalizes the blood-glucose level.

 Start Yoga session with Warm-up

 Most of the yoga masters insist to practice warm-up exercises before yoga session, which makes your body flexible and prepare yourself to do the yoga pose at your best.

 Six diabetes yoga to normalize your blood glucose

 - Sirsasana is the king of all asana; it stimulates pituitary and pineal glands, which controls the brain, nervous system, and all bodily sensory functions.
 It rejuvenates nervous system helps stop or repair nerve damage in diabetes.
 Aids proper blood circulation; help keeps sensitivity in the extremities and prevents amputation.
 Kindle digestion; it provides relief from diabetes signs, maintain blood-glucose level, and prevent diabetes complications.
 Learn more about Sirsasana.

 - Sarvangasana – is the queen of all asana; it stimulates thyroid and parathyroid glands, which are responsible for protein, fat, and carbohydrate metabolism.
 It provides all the benefits of Sirsasana; additionally it keeps you calm and cool.
 Learn more about Sarvangasana.

 - Halasana – it is otherwise neck named as plough-pose (consider as a tool to reveal a hidden treasure), regular practice rejuvenates the whole-body system.
 It revitalizes thyroid, thymus, spleen, pancreas, liver and kidney.
 This pose is beneficial in diabetes treatment as well as for overall well-being.
 Learn more about Halasana.